KartoffelKuchenEsser/TheoPraxAnleitungDrucker/README.md

 # TheoPraxAnleitungDrucker
 ## Abstract:
-Germen Experienced based manual for our Anet A8 3d Printer and the Cura setup
+German Experienced based manual for our Anet A8 3D Printer and the Cura setup